The Complete Guide to Pins

 type - String - The type of the event.
 Warcraft Logs supports the following event types:

-begincast, cast, miss, damage, heal, absorbed, healabsorbed, applybuff, applydebuff, applybuffstack, applydebuffstack, refreshbuff, refreshdebuff, removebuff, removedebuff, removebuffstack, removedebuffstack, summon, create, death, destroy, extraattacks, aurabroken, dispel, interrupt, steal, leech, energize, drain, resurrect, encounterstart, encounterend, phasestart, phaseend, mapchange, zonechange, worldmarkerplaced, worldmarkerremoved
+begincast, cast, miss, damage, heal, absorbed, healabsorbed, applybuff, applydebuff, applybuffstack, applydebuffstack, refreshbuff, refreshdebuff, removebuff, removedebuff, removebuffstack, removedebuffstack, summon, create, death, destroy, extraattacks, aurabroken, dispel, interrupt, steal, leech, resourcechange, drain, resurrect, encounterstart, encounterend, dungeonstart, dungeonend, dungeonencounterstart, dungeonencounterend, towerstart, towerend, mapchange, zonechange, worldmarkerplaced, worldmarkerremoved, taunt, modifythreat, calculateddamage, calculatedheal

 IMPORTANT: Note that Warcraft Logs does not consider a full absorb to be a miss.
 It will be represented with a damage event.